General

 • Service or recharge center located off-campus (please note, the off-campus overhead rate must be approved by the Controller’s Office before it can be used): 6.85%

 Centers should assume that the on-campus overhead rate will be applicable to the fees/rates being developed.
-The Controller’s Office, in partnership with the Executive Office, is the only office with authority to approve a rate outside the off-campus rate.
+The Controller’s Office, in partnership with the Executive Office, is the only office with authority to approve a rate outside the on-campus rate.
 The center must have written approval from the Controller’s Office before using another rate for contracts or invoices.

 Centers shall work with their Dean/VP Finance Offices in developing fees/rates for the center.
 The Dean/VP Finance Offices are familiar with institutional overhead rates and when an exception/exemption may be appropriate, so discuss the appropriateness of requesting an exception/exemption with your dean’s finance office and the process they may have in place, before requesting exceptions/exemptions and finalizing rates.
 If the Dean/VP Finance Office supports requesting an alternative overhead rate, they will work with you to submit the request form for consideration.